mitric-lab/programming_theochem/src/02-symbolic_computation/04-harmonic_oscillator.md

 Further substituting `x` with any numerical value would evaluate the wave function at that point.

-We can again convert the sympy expression to a numpy function and plot some wavefunctions.
+We can again convert the SymPy expression to a NumPy function and plot some wavefunctions.
 ```python
 {{#include ../codes/02-symbolic_computation/harmonic_oscillator.py:wave_function_param_plot}}